corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 ## The shell via the local terminal

 {{< note >}}
-Local terminal shell works only in development mode!
+Local terminal shell works only in dev mode!
 {{< /note >}}

 The shell will display in the node’s terminal window.
 It connects to the node as `shell` user with password `shell` (which is only available in dev mode).
 It may be disabled by passing the `--no-local-shell` flag when running the node.